 - Burning sensation in the arms and legs

 - Tingling in fingers, toes, hands and feet

 Remember, your spine is used to control the entirety of your body, which means your hands and legs are often the first to give symptoms of a spinal problem.

 Patients with disc herniation often see a size and pain decrease of 90%.
 That’s a huge amount of reduction without the use of surgery.

 Read More: Do You Need to See a Chiropractor for Spine Injuries?

 Who Should Use Spinal Decompression?

 Spinal Decompression might be right for you if you have pain in your neck and back, feel restricted from performing daily tasks and hobbies, such as playing sports or playing with your kids.
 It’s also beneficial for patients who have tried traditional and alternative treatment approaches without a long-lasting result.
 For example, patients who take medication but only feel results while the medication is in effect might benefit from spinal decompression.
-We often suggest that if you’ve been diagnosed with a degenerated disc, sciatica, herniated disc, or a bulging disc, spinal decompression in Largo can help.
+We often suggest that if you’ve been diagnosed with a degenerated disc, sciatica, herniated disc, or a bulging disc, this therapy can help.
 It’s not, unfortunately, appropriate for patients who are pregnant, being treated for bone or spinal cancer, or who have a medical fusion in the pain area.

 Contact Coastal Chiropractic Today